SabreTools/MPF/README.md

 ## Media Preservation Frontend Checker (MPF.Check)

 MPF.Check is a commandline-only program that allows users to generate submission information from their personal rips.
-This program supports the outputs from Redumper, Aaru, DiscImageCreator, dd for Windows, Cleanrip, and UmdImageCreator.
+This program supports the outputs from Redumper, Aaru, DiscImageCreator, Cleanrip, and UmdImageCreator.
 Running this program without any parameters will display the help text, including all supported parameters.

 ### System Requirements